luloxi/PunkSociety/README.md

 - Can be minted to mainnet
 - First minters of a post get a share the income from sales.

-**🐇 Platform owner**:
+**🛒 Marketplace**:

 - Collects fees from mints.

 # 🐰 Features

+## 🫂 Social

+- Create posts galleries, follow and message other users, like posts, comment on them, share them, and receive notifications on activity.
+- Customize profile colors and appearance

 ## 💬 Posts

+- Can contain text, image, audio, video, external links with preview
 - **Media Player**: Posts with audio or video can be played without leaving the platoform.
 Users can control media playback from mobile notifications.
 - **Incentivized Gasless Minting**: Users can mint their NFTs without paying upfront gas fees.
 Instead, the first minter covers the minting cost and earns a share of sales.

-## 🫂 Social

-- Create posts galleries, follow and message other users, like posts, comment on them, share them, and receive notifications on activity.
-- Customize profile colors and appearance
-- **Dashboards**: Measure engagement (views, likes, shares) and revenue with insights into sales.

 ## 🛒 Marketplace

 - **Shopping cart**: To reduce gas fees and streamline the user experience, collectors can buy multiple NFTs in a single transaction.
 - **Native and Stablecoin Payments**: Buyers can pay with the blockchain's native gas token or stablecoins like USDC.

-## ✨ Other features
+- - **Dashboards**: Measure engagement (views, likes, shares) and revenue with insights into sales.

+## 👨‍🦽 Ease of use

 - **Web2.5 Social Login**: Allow users to sign up with Twitter, Google, or Instagram.
 This process also auto-generates a wallet.
 - **Multi-language support**